krishaamer/green-filter-research/research/literature/fintech.md

 -   For AI-powered assistants to be able to provide guidance, metrics are needed to evaluate sustainable assets, and ESG provides the current state-of-the-art for this.
 The largest obstacle to eco-friendly investing is greenwashing where companies and governments try to portray an asset as green when in reality it’s not.
 A personal investing assistant can provide an interface to focus on transparency, highlighting data sources and limitations, to help users feel in control of their investment decisions, and potentially even provide large-scale consumer feedback on negative practices back to the business through infringement discovery.

-#### ESG Hedge Funds {#esg-hedge-funds}

--   BlackRock (n.d.) notes some ESG-oriented hedge funds can be “highly engaged with management teams” in order to influence management towards ESG practices in said companies”
--   Anon.
-(2021g)
--   Hedge (2023): Make a hedge fund with your friends
--   Most successful investor invest together
--   Angelist

 #### ESG Crisis {#esg-crisis}

 -   https://www.openesg.com/ because you can’t trust ESG Aikman (2022)